renpy/renpy/sphinx/source/text.rst

         show trebuchet
         g "Looks like they're{fast} playing with their trebuchet again."

-    The no-wait tag will wait for voice and self-voicing to complete before advancing.
+    The no-wait tag will wait for self-voicing to complete before advancing.

 .. text-tag:: p